Q: Is Calvary Chapel Schools open for in-person instruction?

 - Your child will have multiple opportunities to compete in after-school athletics.

-- Your child will be surrounded by a Christian environment that open and sincere in its adherence to God’s Word and its desire to live for and please God.
+- Your child will be surrounded by a Christian environment that is open and sincere in its adherence to God’s Word and its desire to live for and please God.

 - Your child will learn from teachers that love their students, teach them academically, and model for them what a real Christian looks like.

 - Your child will be part of a school that is small enough for every student to know one another and large enough for students to find new friends as they grow and mature and have exciting and various opportunities.

 - Your child will be blessed and encouraged by a faculty and administration desirous to serve and minister to both students and families.